sapcc/backup-tools/backup-tools/backup-restore/readme.md

 follow the instructions there.
 At any error the process will give back a fatal error and stop the process.

+### etcd backups!!

+This tool will not help you to restore a etcd backup.
+How to restore a etcd backup?
+Look at [etcd V2 Admin Guide](https://github.com/coreos/etcd/blob/master/Documentation/v2/admin_guide.md)

 ### Cross-Region Backup-Restore
 Run this in the POD container `backup`.